 If the calendar now used throughout the world is based on the earth’s rotation around the sun, the Lunar Calendar, which was used in China until 1911, was based on the moon’s rotation around the earth.

-The Western calendar is linear in nature, whereas the Lunar Calendar is cyclical, running in five 12 year cycles.
-These comprise two factors.
+In other words, the Western calendar is linear in nature, whereas the Lunar Calendar is cyclical.

 Combined, it thus it takes 60 years for one cycle to run its complete course.
-Which explains why 60th birthdays are such a big deal in Chinese society!
+And this is why 60th birthdays are such a big deal in Chinese society!